jibblesskibbles87/btp-admin-guide-samples/sample-setups/README.md

 ## Modules

 We have created a set of modules to encapsulate the reusable parts of the setup.
 You find the modules in the folder modules.
-Learn about the modules and their usage in their respective `README` files
+Learn about the modules and their usage in their respective `README` files.

 ### Naming Conventions and Labeling